The Botanical Garden of Naples is

 humans.
 Besides smaller structures on the premises,

-there are two larger ones: the 17th-century "castle"
+there are two larger ones: the 17th-century "castle" (image,

 below left) recently restored, and the 5,000 sq.

 meter Merola Greenhouse.

-The castle contains lecture and
+The castle contains

 section as well as the fascinating section on

-paleobotany, displaying the evolution of plant life throughout
+paleobotany, displaying the evolution of plant life

 throughout the history of our planet.

 photo (top) and photo directly